Jovanka Houska: Further progress

 Following yet more successful norm-seeking, she became the third British woman to be awarded the IM title in 2005.
 Voted English Chess Federation Player of the Year in 2006, she was the first female to receive the accolade since its inception in 1984.
 There were 'highest placed Woman' prizes at the Hastings International Chess Congress 2006–7 and at Gibraltar 2007.
 She also came close to winning the first MonRoi Women's Grand Prix, finally finishing second equal behind Pia Cramling.
 Her task was much more difficult at the fifth Howard Staunton Memorial Tournament, held at Simpsons-in-the-Strand, where she faced some of the world's top grandmasters and finished in last place.

 At Liverpool in 2008, she became British and English Women's Champion for the first time, finishing a full point ahead of closest rival Susan Lalic and a half point ahead of grandmasters Glenn Flear and Stewart Haslinger.
 Her second Liverpool visit resulted in a third share of the women's best performance prize (jointly with Ketevan Arakhamia-Grant and Yelena Dembo) at the EU Individual Open Chess Championship.

 Houska successfully defended her British Championship title at the 2009, 2010, 2011 and 2012 events.
 By July 2010, her sustained good form had elevated her to an Elo rating of 2433, making her England's second ranked woman player (behind Harriet Hunt) and number fifty-one in the world among active female players.
 Further British Championship victories were achieved in 2016, 2017, 2018 and 2019.

 As a chess writer, she has reported on tournaments home and abroad for periodicals such as CHESS magazine.
 Houska completed her first chess opening book in 2007.
 Written for Everyman Chess, it features a treatise on Houska's opening of choice with the Black pieces—the Caro–Kann Defence.
 A second book, covering the Scandinavian Defence, was published in 2009 and there followed a collaboration on 2010s Dangerous Weapons: The Caro-Kann, with fellow English masters John Emms and Richard Palliser.

-Personal
+Personal life

 Houska married Norwegian chess player Arne Hagesaether on 14 March 2009 at the Ice Chapel in Alta, Norway.